chauhanvivekkkk/LINUX_LAB/EXP2/EXPERIMENT2.md

 - Categories of Users:
   - Owner
   - Group
-  - Ohters
+  - Others

-- Using `ls -l` command to see the permission and ownership for a file `file1.txt`
+- Using the `ls -l` command to see the permission and ownership for a file `file1.txt`

  ### Output:
  ![output](images/202.png) <br><br>